addyosmani/microtemplatez/README.md

+##Microtemplatez

-A very compact micro-templating solution created for learning purposes.
-Currently under 180 bytes minified, 168 using a few other optimizations.
+This project presents a very compact micro-templating solution created for learning purposes.
+It's currently under 180 bytes minified, 168 using a few other optimizations (see the end of the readme).

+Unlike some of the more production-ready solutions out there that really need to factor in a rich API, microtemplatez provides developers an easily readable implementation that relies on regular expressions for parsing templates.

+Examples are offered below that demonstrate how this solution can be used to address common templating problems and a tutorial that takes this work further is planned for the future.

 ### Sample usage